Tembo Announces Definitive Agr - GuruFocus.com

 LONDON, Nov.
-08, 2022 (GLOBE NEWSWIRE) -- VivoPower International PLC ( VVPR, the “Company”) is pleased to announce that the Company and its wholly-owned subsidiary, Tembo e-LV B.V. (“Tembo”), have entered into a Definitive Distribution Agreement with Energy Trading Company Mauritius (“ETC Mauritius”) to sell, distribute and market Tembo electrification conversion kits for Toyota 4x4 second-hand vehicles in the Republic of Kenya.
+8, 2022 /PRNewswire/ -- VivoPower International PLC (NASDAQ: VVPR) (the "Company") is pleased to announce that the Company and its wholly-owned subsidiary, Tembo e-LV B.V. ("Tembo"), have entered into a Definitive Distribution Agreement with Energy Trading Company Mauritius ("ETC Mauritius") to sell, distribute and market Tembo electrification conversion kits for Toyota 4x4 second-hand vehicles in the Republic of Kenya.

 Under the agreement, ETC Mauritius has committed to sell a minimum of 4,000 Tembo e-LV conversion kits from execution of this agreement until 31st December 2027 across various industry sectors in Kenya.
 ETC Mauritius will be responsible for acquiring Toyota second-hand vehicles, converting the vehicles to ruggedised e-LVs using Tembo solutions, selling the units to end-customers and providing after-sale servicing and maintenance with support from Tembo.